Neel1097/neocortexapi/source/MySEProjectSample/README.md

 # The Overview of the project:

+![Archi drawio](https://github.com/Neel1097/Team-ByteBaite_neocortexapi/assets/60136654/0119fc4f-d480-45f6-9023-0ab9d3d75c82)

+# Spatial Pooler:
 In the HTM framework, the Spatial Pooler (SP) is a component responsible for creating sparse distributed representations (SDR) of input data.
 The primary goal of the Spatial Pooler is to transform input patterns into a stable and sparse representation that subsequent stages of the neural network can easily use.
 In the HTM framework, the Spatial Pooler (SP) is a component responsible for creating sparse distributed representations (SDR) of input data.
 The primary goal of the Spatial Pooler is to transform input patterns into a stable and sparse representation that subsequent stages of the neural network can easily use.
 In the HTM framework, the Spatial Pooler (SP) is a component responsible for creating sparse distributed representations (SDR) of input data.
 The primary goal of the Spatial Pooler is to transform input patterns into a stable and sparse representation that subsequent stages of the neural network can easily use.
-![Archi drawio](https://github.com/Neel1097/Team-ByteBaite_neocortexapi/assets/60136654/0119fc4f-d480-45f6-9023-0ab9d3d75c82)

 # SP Functions: